Charlie Coyle Game Preview: Bruins vs. Ducks

 Coyle Stats vs. the Ducks

-- On defense, the Ducks have been one of the stingiest squads in the league, giving up 12 goals in total (three per game) which ranks eighth.
+- On the defensive side, the Ducks have been one of the stingiest squads in the NHL, allowing 17 goals in total (2.8 per game) which ranks 10th.

 |2023-2024 Season